muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m75t7)
+- New: Find state button in state tab to help locate states if you have a lot of them.
+Enter the name of the state and it will "jump" to it.
+- Update: state names are no longer case sensitive to improve performance.
+State names may not contain whitespace nor match reserved keywords (and, or, not and xor).
+- Improved: error messages when creating states or when an expression references states that do not exist.
+The error message will be more descriptive.

 ### (m75t6)
 - Fix: Resolved an issue with vjoy remap stepped axis mode loosing track of the current step between latched and primary inputs.
 Note: don't copy/paste latched axis to another input if you intend them to be latched.
 This will cause a desync between steps if both manage the same axis: each mapping has its own stepping data/tracking so duplicating the mapping will in effect create two data sets tracked differently.
 If you intend for the up/down control of a stepped axis, use the latching option and use a single mapping.
 - Fix: Resolved an issue with vjoy remap axis input values being incorrect in some situations.